 10. Avoid macros and circular references: On this point, not everybody might agree with us but here is our point: Macros do not work on all computers, and most users will not understand how the macro works, therefore it’s a black box.
 Thus, if you intend to use a macro, try to be very clear why the macro is needed and if there is no solution to model the same without a macro.
 Concerning circular references, some financial modelers, e.g., use an iteration calculation to calcite interest in excess cash to model the cash flows correctly.
 However, while this might be more precise, the model will show a circular reference, and therefore it becomes challenging to assess if the model is correct and to run sensitivity analysis.
 Try to keep it simple.

 11. Terms and Abbreviations: Financial models normally use a series of abbreviations, e.g., NPV (Net Present Value), DCF (Discounted Cash Flow) which might not be easily understandable by the reader.
-To make your model better understandable add a terms and abbreviation section somewhere for easy reference by the user.
+To make your Excel modeling better understandable add terms and abbreviation section somewhere for easy reference by the user.

 12. Build automatic error checks inside your model: e.g. a balance sheet must show that total assets match total equity and liabilities.
 Therefore, you can build in there an automatic check that there is a zero difference in your balance sheet.
 In case that examination shows anything else than zero, it will tell you to recheck your calculations and will lead you to the source of error (by using the detective/audit function in Excel).